Skip to main content

 2. Generate an RSA 2048 key pair; register your public key with Waftpay.

-3. Build the signing string: transaction.reference + transaction.amount + originator.country + transaction.service_code (no separators).
+3. Build the signing string: transaction.reference + transaction.amount + originator.country + transaction.service_code with no separators.

 When it’s required